TutorialsByNick/tutorialsbynick/_posts/2016-09-14-how-to-install-python-on-windows.md

 Click the link which has the words `Latest Python 3 Release`.

+This will take you to a page which has the following table:

+![Download table]

+Select `Windows x86-64 executable installer` if you have a 64-bit computer.

+Select `Windows x86 executable installer` if you have a 32-bit computer.

+A download dialog should pop up on your screen:

+![Download dialog]

 Click `Save File` because you'll want to run it later to install Python.

-![Download dialog]

 After it has finished downloading, select the download from the dropdown menu in your browser to start installing Python.